habibanalytics/Design-Analysis-Of-Algorithms/Notes/Asymptotic Analysis.md

 ## O(n)
 An algorithm whose performance will grow linearly (or "linear time") and in direct proportion to the size of the input data set.
+Our runtime will increase proportionally to how much our input increases.

 Consider the following code: